Caring for an elderly parent can be difficult but even moreso when they are resistive and refuse help.

 When you begin any conversation thinking that YOU are correct and the other person is WRONG – well, the likelihood of reaching a compromise is very minimal.

-I guess what I’m trying to say here is that there are many reasons why an elderly person is “stubborn”.
+I guess what I’m trying to say here is that there are many reasons why your aging parents or senior loved one may appear “stubborn”.

 - they’ve always been that way – it’s their personality